graphical sequencer and electronics, 2012

 Biennale d'Arte Contemporanea e del Design (Salerno, 2018)

-Engi is an audiovisual work based on a sonification of stellar data related to the north polar constellations.
-Sound parameters are represented graphically and defined by certain observation data as well as physical characteristics of stars: sound duration is proportional to the distance from the Earth, amplitude is calculated considering the apparent magnitude, while main frequency changes according to the spectral class.
-Six temporal dimensions are added in order to activate the stars with a combinatorial system that virtually produces a perpetual change.
+Engi is an audiovisual work based on a sonification of stellar data related to northern constellations.
+The parameter values are represented graphically and related to observational data as well as physical characteristics of stars: the duration is proportional to their distance from the Earth, the linear amplitude is calculated considering their apparent magnitude, while the fundamental frequency changes according to the spectral class.
+Six temporal dimensions are used in order to activate the stars with a combinatorial system that produces a continuous change in the articulation of events over time.

 Segnali Festival (Perugia, 2017)